 Many of the project ideas listed are currently unfunded.
 Inclusion in the Plan gives staff a framework to actively seek external grants.
 This Plan is effectively a wish list across seven key areas of sustainability:

 - Sustainable purchasing

-Within each section is the core “Goal” and “Strategic Directions” relevant to each area, which have a direct relationship to Council’s Community Strategic Plan and the Delivery Program and Operational Plan.
-Overall “Measures” are also provided, generally being based on those indicators identified in the Community Strategic Plan.
+Within each section is the core “Goal” and “Strategic Directions” relevant to each area, which have a direct relationship to Council’s Integrated Strategic Plan and the Delivery Program and Operational Plan.
+Overall “Measures” are also provided, generally being based on those indicators identified in the Integrated Strategic Plan.